-The residents of Lee Common and visitors to it have enjoyed the facilities provided on the public parkland adjacent to Oxford Street for over 160 years.
+The residents of and visitors to Lee Common have enjoyed the facilities provided on the public parkland adjacent to Oxford Street for over 160 years.
 It is continuing evidence of the community spirit that exists in the area and how successful our village can be in making use of our open spaces for the benefit of the whole community.

 More recently in 2009 the Playground was significantly updated with the addition of new playground equipment.
 Again this was organised by The Lee Parish Council and local residents and financed by donations from the community together with a grant from a major Charity.

-Unusually the most recent development was paid for by a third party , the Electricity Board.
+Unusually the third of these developments was paid for by a third party, the Electricity Board.
 This was the burying, in 2017, of an electricity supply cable which crossed the site from North to South.
-Though this has created some temporary damage to the grass footpath it has improved the views over the area.
+Though this created some temporary damage to the grass footpath it improved the views over the area.
 The reason for this improvement was an incident involving a kite and the overhead cable.
 Fortunately no-one was hurt but it identified a risk and prompted a strong request from The Lee Parish Council for the cable to be buried.
-Eight years later, during which kites have been banned, it was duly buried.
+Eight years later, during which kites were banned, it was duly buried.

 The Playground occupies approximately a third of an acre.
-It includes a variety of swings and climbing structures catering for toddlers and older pre-teenager children together with seating and a picnic table and The Fort.
+It includes a variety of swings and climbing structures catering for toddlers and older pre-teenager children together with seating, a picnic table and the Fort.

 The Fort is the major feature in the Playground and, with its bridge, cave, the adjacent slide and tunnel it provides a play area full of character.
 It attracts visitors not only from the Village but also from neighbouring areas.

-As of March 2018, we have 14 allotments in total of which 10 are rented.
+As of 2018, there are 14 allotments in total of which 10 are rented.
 The total number of tenants is 16 and the current rent is £25 per annum for a full sized plot and £12.50 per annum for a half sized plot.
 A full sized plot is approximately 7 x18 meters.
-To apply to rent an allotment contact The Parish Clerk at: email@example.com
+To apply to rent an allotment contact The Parish Clerk ( firstname.lastname@example.org)

 The Football Pitch is available for anyone to use during day light hours.
 It is a popular open play area for young people.